-When you form an irrevocable trust, you then step aside.
-You cannot act as trustee.
+When you form an irrevocable trust, you then step aside; you cannot act as trustee.
 You no longer have any control over the property you've transferred into the trust.
-It is no longer yours—it belongs to the trust now and you can't take it back.
-Thus the name "irrevocable."
-With very few exceptions, you can't undo this type of trust.
-It's carved in stone.
+It is no longer yours—it belongs to the trust now, and you can't take it back.

-If you become mentally incapacitated, your successor trustee—the individual you've named to step in and assume control of the trust for you if you're no longer capable of managing your own affairs—may have to obtain a separate tax ID number for your trust.
+If you become mentally incapacitated, your successor trustee—the individual you've named to step in and assume control of the trust for you if you're no longer capable of managing your affairs—may have to obtain a separate tax ID number for your trust.
 In other words, when the revocable trust becomes irrevocable, the trust must receive an Employer Identification Number (EIN), and this is when Form 1041 comes into play.

-This will generally depend on the exact circumstances of your incapacity and on who you've named to serve as your successor trustee.
-He may decide that it's necessary to obtain an EIN for your trust so he can best fulfill his fiduciary duties or limit his own personal liability for paying your income tax bills.
-There's no rule that prohibits him from doing so.
-If requests an EIN for the trust, he must file a separate income tax return for it using Form 1041.
+Obtaining an EIN will generally depend on the exact circumstances of your incapacity and who you've named to serve as your successor trustee.
+This person may decide it's necessary to secure an EIN for your trust so they can best fulfill their fiduciary duties or limit liability for paying your income tax bills.
+No rule prohibits them from doing so.
+If they request an EIN for the trust, they must file a separate income tax return for it using Form 1041.
 This return would be due on the same date as your personal Form 1040.

 If you need an EIN for your revocable living trust, you can obtain one online by using the IRS EIN Assistant.
-However, it's a good idea to first confer with an estate planning attorney first, however, to ensure that doing so is in your best interests.
-Otherwise, the time and effort spent might just complicate your life at tax time.
+However, it's a good idea to first confer with an estate planning attorney to ensure that doing so is in your best interests.
+Otherwise, the time and effort spent might complicate your life at tax time.

 Just as any other personal tax form 1040, Form 1041 can also be e-filed.
 Use either Form 8453-FE, U.S. Estate or Trust Declaration for an IRS e-File Return, or Form 8879-F, IRS e-file Signature Authorization for Form 1041.